mull-project/FileCheck.py/README.md

 2. [Doorstop](https://github.com/doorstop-dev/doorstop/pull/431)

-The problem is that you have to build `FileCheck` from LLVM sources which is not a trivial task for 1) people who are not aware with the LLVM infrastructure and 2) Python-based projects that would prefer to not have to build anything from LLVM sources in their CI process.
+The problem is that you have to build `FileCheck` from LLVM sources which is not a trivial task for 1) people who are not familiar with the LLVM infrastructure and 2) Python-based projects that would prefer to not have to build anything from LLVM sources in their CI process.